kaeverens/waterbot/bot/v3/syringe/README.md

 power usage estimate is 240mA for the 28BYJ-48 motor, and 10mA for the Arduino.

-when the motor is enabled: 1.25W when the nmotor is disabled: 0.05W
+* when the motor is enabled: 1.25W
+* when the motor is disabled: 0.05W